HoloLabInc/HoloLabDnnPackages/packages/jp.co.hololab.dnn.objectdetection/Documentation/README.md

 ## About

-This package is providing object detection using YOLOX model, YOLOv9 MIT model, and RT-DETRv2.
+This package is providing object detection using YOLOX model, YOLOv9 MIT model, and DETR based models.
 This object detection is implemented based on Sentis.

 ## Environment